 Find long-tail keywords with low SEO difficulty

 To create an SEO-friendly blog, you first need to do keyword research.
-One of my favorite ways to do this is with Keysearch, and to select keywords based on the average monthly search volume, the costs per click, and competition.
+One of my favorite ways to do this is with Keysearch or Ubersuggest, and to select keywords based on the average monthly search volume, the costs per click, and competition.
 Try to find long-tail keywords with low SEO difficulty, especially when you’re not ranking yet.

 The Google page ranking algorithm doesn’t like keyword stuffing

 The Google page ranking algorithm is getting smarter every day.
 Previously, search engines were not able to look at the quality of content, and therefore content was mostly ranked based on the presence of keywords.
 This made people stuff their keywords all over the place, even when the text didn’t make sense anymore.

 Search engines are becoming better and better when it comes to evaluating content.
 This means that to please the Google page ranking algorithm, and thus to rank high in the search results; you first need to focus on writing rich, quality content.

 Keyword stuffing is no longer an option in 2021.
 On the contrary, in 2020, new algorithms can detect keyword stuffing and place your website lower in the search results when it gets detected.

 2. Create valuable content